 The member of the Executive team responsible for the operation of the Committee shall be the Chief Executive.
-The Committee will be serviced by the five Directors; Director of Business Support; Director Of Housing & Support; Director of Care and the Director of Finance; and Director of Assets, Members of the Executive shall consider inviting appropriate next tier managers to meetings subject to the agenda.
+The Committee will be serviced by the four Directors; Director of Business Support; Director Of Housing & Support; Director of Finance; and Director of Assets (three directors from 1 April 2023; Director of Housing & Care, Director of Assets and Director of Finance and Business Support).
+Members of the Executive shall consider inviting appropriate next tier managers to meetings subject to the agenda.